 "Ensure they understand why they’re there (the purpose of their role) and what impact you want them to have.
 That way you can do away with detailed, boring and mundane job descriptions that are likely to change in about five minutes time!”

-As discussed in our previous blog - seeing fast ROI from new people - rather than telling people ‘how’ to do things, it’s much more important to focus on the ‘why?’ and what the desired outcomes are.
+Rather than telling people ‘how’ to do things, it’s much more important to focus on the ‘why?’ and what the desired outcomes are.

 Autonomy is a vital factor in motivation, so let every employee decide how they go about reaching their objectives.